apache/arrow/site/_posts/2017-12-13-java-vector-improvements.md

 vectors.
 This introduced a lot of bugs in memory management, excessive heap overhead and performance penalty due to chain of delegations.
 - We reduced the number of vector classes by removing non-nullable vectors.
-In the new implementation, all vectors in JAVA are nullable in nature.
+In the new implementation, all vectors in Java are nullable in nature.

-## Performance Testing

-We did performance testing downstream in Dremio and saw a 5% average improvement in Tpch queries.